ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-01-14-sleep-nutrition-exercise.md

 ----------

 *Disclaimer: I write this as a lover of beer and chicken wings!
 All things in moderation.
-I’m just noticing that I enjoy these indulgences more when I’m setting a healthy baseline.*
+I am, however, noticing that I enjoy these indulgences more when I’m setting a healthy baseline.*